Gaia Online

-Gaia Online is an English-language, anime-themed social networking and forums-based website with Chibi-style animations.
+Gaia Online is an English-language anime-themed social networking and forums-based website with Chibi-style animations.
 It was founded as go-gaia on February 18, 2003, by Derek Liu, Long Vo, Josh Gainsbrugh, and the name was changed to GaiaOnline.com in 2004 by its owner, Gaia Interactive.
 Gaia originally began as an anime linklist and eventually developed a small community, but following a statement by founder Derek Liu, the website moved towards social gaming and eventually became forum-based.

 In 2007, over a million posts were made daily, and 7 million unique users visited each month (with over 26 million total registered users).
 Gaia also won the 2007 Webware 100 award in the Community category and was included in Time magazine's list of 50 best websites in 2008.
 In January 2011, the company won the Mashable Best User experience Award for 2010.

 Avatars

 Members of Gaia Online, known as Gaians, receive a customizable avatar when they sign up.
 Users have the ability to customize their avatar in many ways, including skin tone, eye style and color, hairstyle and color, gender, race (e.g. human, vampire, elf, zombies), and attire.
 Numerous clothing items and accessories for avatars can be purchased from a range of NPC-run stores using the site currencies, Gaia Platinum and Gaia Cash.
 Players may also gift one another clothing items and accessories.
 Avatars appear next to posts in the forums and profile comments (the post itself encapsulated in a "speech bubble"), and in Gaia Towns and Gaia rallies, and other environments the avatar appears as a movable character that can travel from place to place, interacting with the environment (catching bugs, shaking trees, digging for buried treasure, collecting trash and flowers, etc.) and other users.
 In February 2018, an avatar based on Doki Doki Literature Club!
-(DDLC!) main antagonist Monika was released to Gaia Online under the title "Just Dangerous Me", the addition of which has been criticised by DDLC! creator Dan Salvato due to no permission having been sought and the skin being sold as downloadable content without compensation to Team Salvato.
+(DDLC!) main antagonist Monika was released to Gaia Online under the title "Just Dangerous Me", the addition of which has been criticised by DDLC! creator Dan Salvato as Gaia did not seek permission and sold the skin as a microtransaction without compensation to Team Salvato.

 Forums

-There is a large variety of forums in which users can post and communicate with one another.
+There is a large variety of forums in which users can post in and communicate with one another.
 These forums are used for general discussion, news, Admin announcements, role-play, general entertainment, and artist discussions.